bradworthen/OOFinalProject/Reflection.md

 # Swift
 Reflection is something that you normally don’t use with statically typed languages like Swift.
 However, reflection support has been present since Swift 2, offering a read-only access to the properties of an instance, and, although still very limited (you can’t access computed properties and functions with it), it finds application in some cases.

-Swift reflection should rather be called introspection, as its current functionality allows us to look at the objects’ properties without modifying them.
-The concept is represented by Mirror structure.
+Swift reflection should rather be called *introspection*, as its current functionality allows us to look at the objects’ properties without modifying them.
+The concept is represented by **Mirror structure**.
 The API’s overview explicitly states it’s focused on a particular instance rather than on type.
 Let’s explore what’s available.

 A mirror describes the parts that make up a particular instance, such as the instance’s stored properties, collection or tuple elements, or its active enumeration case.
 Mirrors also provide a “display style” property that suggests how this mirror might be rendered.

-Playgrounds and the debugger use the Mirror type to display representations of values of any type.
+Playgrounds and the debugger use the **Mirror** type to display representations of values of any type.
 For example, when you pass an instance to the dump(_:_:_:_:) function, a mirror is used to render that instance’s runtime contents.
 ```swift
 struct Point {
     let x: Int, y: Int